Yuma Nakayama: 2008–2009: Acting debut, Yuma Nakayama w/B.I. Shadow and NYC Boys

 In April 2008, Nakayama was cast to make a starring role for the drama Battery.

 In June 2009, it was announced that Nakayama would form a group together with four other Johnny's Jr. called B.I.
 Shadow forming the name Yuma Nakayama w/B.I.Shadow.
 They are the second Johnny's group after Tackey & Tsubasa to have a name directly in the group name, and are also the second group after News to have both Johnny's Jr. and Kansai Jr. members together in one group.
 On the same month of the year, it was also revealed that Nakayama will be joined by two Hey!
 Say!
 JUMP member, Ryosuke Yamada and Yuri Chinen to form a special group called NYC Boys.
 The NYC was an abbreviation of each member initial and the boys referred to the B.I.
 Shadow.

 In July 2009, he starred in the drama Koishite Akuma.
 Yuma Nakayama w/B.I.Shadow provided the theme song of the drama titled Akuma na Koi which went on to sell 100,000 plus copies to date making them the youngest group to top the Oricon chart beating the previous record of Hey!
 Say!
 7 with Hey!
 Say!.
 Akuma no Koi was released as split single with NYC Boys debut single, Akuma na Koi.

-In November, the media announced that they would be guest appearing on Japan's highest rated annual music television show, Kōhaku Uta Gassen, on December 31, 2009.
-Other guest appearances this year include FNS Kayosai on December 2, 2009.
+In November 2009, the media announced that they would be guest appearing on Japan's highest rated annual music television show, Kōhaku Uta Gassen, on December 31, 2009.
+Other guest appearances that year included FNS Kayosai on December 2, 2009.